-- Beat butter and olive oil in mixer until light and fluffy.
+- Beat butter and olive oil in the mixer until light and fluffy.

-- Add remaining ingredients and whip until butter forms peaks on end of whip.
+- Add remaining ingredients and whip until butter forms peaks at the end of the whip.

-- Refrigerate for at least 2 hours before using.
+- Refrigerate for at least 2 hours before using it.

 - Butter the bread with room-temperature Herb Compound Butter before toasting it.